About

 Enhance your leadership

-– ADME is the only professional association for theological education that holds affiliate membership with ATS in the United States and Canada.
+Professional connection: ADME is the only professional association for theological education that holds affiliate membership with the Association of Theological Schools (ATS) in the United States and Canada.

-– The Journal of Christian Ministry is ADME’s annual publication.
-The journal provides both a forum for theological reflection in the training for and practice of Christian ministry at the highest level as well as an opportunity for members to publish peer-reviewed articles and book book reviews.
+The Journal of Christian Ministry: Our annual, peer-reviewed publication provides space for theological reflection on ministry practice, as well as opportunities for members to publish articles and book reviews.

-– Because of our strategic partnership with ATS, ADME members have regular opportunities to consult with accreditation experts in relation to the formation and revision of the DMin degree program standards.
+ATS partnership: Through our relationship with ATS, members have regular opportunities to engage with accreditation experts on the formation and revision of DMin program standards.

 President,